LucasvanKasteren/eduvpn-log-analysis/README.md

 The tool also uses one smaller component:

-3. **Script Connection Hook** (`connect_script.sh`) - This small script executes a python executable, which converts the source IP address for OpenVPN and returns the user, its asn name and country code to syslog.
+3. **Script Connection Hook** (`connect_script.sh`) - This small script uses the mmdblookup command and converts the source IP address for OpenVPN and returns the user, its asn name and country code to syslog.

 ### Script Connection Hook: `connect_script.sh`